Shapsty/SeedMod/README.md

 Mod for finding changes to the world compared to the seed.

 # Issues
-1. It says a lot of blocks that are supposed to be there shouldn't be.
-IDK how to fix this
+1. Underground cave air blocks are marked as changed.

 # TODO
 1. fix issue 1